WilliamKSilva/ocaml-fp/high-order-function.md

   *)
 ```

-The function List.map is a example of a **High Order Function**, since we have to pass a function as a argument.
+The function List.map is an example of a **High Order Function**, since we have to pass a function as an argument.
 List.map is incredibly useful, since we can apply a function to a List and get a new one with the new values easily.
 For example, what if insted of getting the **power of two** of the element of the List we want to check the sum of them with **5**?

 ```ocaml
   let res = List.map (fun x -> x + 5) [1; 2; 3; 4; 5]